-The artificial intelligence system had yielded a very helpful report, summarizing the themes of the songs, identifying biblical allusions, and offering some basic theology.
+The ChatGPT large language model had yielded a very helpful report, summarizing the themes of the songs, identifying biblical allusions, and offering some basic theology.
 Yet someone noticed an interesting detail: the AI generator wrote like an outsider.
-It said, "Christians believe . . . "-not "we believe."
+It said, "Christians believe..."-not "we believe."